Hey there, blogger or aspiring blogger!

 I have been blogging off and on since around 2013.
 It was mostly just so I could remember recipes or share pics of my kids, and occasionally I’d get on a soap box, but I didn’t really do much when it came to sharing, and certainly not with monetizing.

-In summer 2017, I decided I wanted to take things seriously as I was writing a book and wanted to build an audience who might be receptive to purchasing my book (and here is it, summer 2018, and I haven’t finished the book yet).
+In summer 2017, I decided I wanted to take things seriously as I was writing a book and wanted to build an audience who might be receptive to purchasing my book (and here is it, 2020, and I haven’t finished the book yet).
 It had to be a God thing actually.
 I had been mulling it over and I received an email from Crystal Paine announcing the launch of Your Blogging Mentor/Your Blogging University.
 I watched her free webinar and she convinced me to take action!
 There IS money to be made in blogging if you are willing to put in some work (as with anything else).

 I admit I am not making much money yet but I am starting to see things pick up.
 A lot of this is passive income that I just “set it and forget it” and let it make money for me.
 We’ll get to that in a minute.

 Now, one thing you’ll learn as a blogger is that you MUST always disclose if you are an affiliate for a brand that you are recommending.
 Thus…

 This page contains affiliate links (if applicable) to the brands I recommend.
 I would never recommend something I haven’t used myself and loved, or if it’s not something I would not use myself (maybe it’s on my list of products to try and I haven’t gotten to it yet).
 This disclaimer is required by the FTC, and I include the above image on EVERY post.
 This is blogging 101: Always disclose affiliate links!